143ravan/lets-react/README.md

 - Tree Shaking - remove unused code
 - Different bundles for Dev and Prod environment

 Here are the 3 example endpoints you can directly use with fetch() or axios in your React app.

+REDUX TOOL KIT

+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect store to app
+- Slice (cartSlice)
+- dispatch action
+- Selector.

 1. https://pastebin.com/raw/0QcdEDBL
 2. https://swiggy-api-4c740.web.app/swiggy-api.json